confluentinc/schema-registry/docs/schema_registry_tutorial.rst

       </plugin>

 It is currently configured to check compatibility of the new `Payment2a` schema for the `transactions-value` subject in |sr|.
-Run the check and see that it fails:
+Run the compatibility check and verify that it fails:

 .. sourcecode:: bash